Access control rules

 Access control rule components

-In addition to its unique name, each access control rule has the following basic components:
+In addition to its unique name, each access control rule has basic components that determine how the system processes and handles network traffic.

 State